cybertraining-dsc/su21-reu-366/project/index.md

 This model has a spacial transformer network, residual convolutional blocks, bidirectional LSTMs and the CTC loss (Connectionist Temporal Classification loss) which are all the processes the *input worded image* has to pass through before the output which is a *label sequence*.

+Sequence labeling is a typical NLP task which assigns a class or label to each token in a given input sequence [^9].

-## 4. Flowchart of Handwriting Recognition using CNN
+## 4. Handwriting Recognition using CNN

 ![Figure 3](https://github.com/cybertraining-dsc/su21-reu-366/raw/main/project/images/HRS.png)

-**Figure 3:** Flowchart of handwriting character recognition on form document [^4]
+**Figure 3:** Flowchart of handwriting character recognition on form document using CNN [^4]

-## 5. Machine Learning Tools

-## 6. Results
+In the study, former developers created a system to recognize the handwriting characters on form document automatically and convert it into editable text.
+The system consists of four stages: get ROI (Region of Interest), pre-processing, segmentation and classification.
+In the getting ROI stage, according to the specified coordinates, the ROI is cropped.
+Next, each ROI goes through pre-processing.
+The pre-processing consists of bounding box removal using the eccentricity criteria, median filter, and bare open.
+The output image of the pre-processing stage will be segmented using the Connected Component
+Labeling (CCL) method.
+It aims to get an individual character[^4].

-## 7. Conclusion
+## 5. Conclusion

-In this study, we learned how to use synthetic data, domain-specific image normalization, and augmentation - to train an LSTM architecture.
+In this study, we learned how to use synthetic data, domain-specific image normalization, and augmentation - to train an LSTM architecture[^6].
-Additionally, we learned how a CNN is a powerful feature extraction method when applied to extract the feature of the handwritten characters and linear SVM using L1 loss function and L2 regularization used as end classifier.
+Additionally, we learned how a CNN is a powerful feature extraction method when applied to extract the feature of the handwritten characters and linear SVM using L1 loss function and L2 regularization used as end classifier[^4].

+For future research, we can focus on improving the CNN model to be able to better process information from images to create digital text.

-## 8. Acknowledgments
+## 6. Acknowledgments

 This paper would not have been possible without the exceptional support of Gregor von Laszewski, Carlos Theran, Yohn Jairo.
 Their constant guidance, enthusiasm, knowledge and encouragement have been a huge motivation to keep going and to complete this work.
 Thank you to Jacques Fleicher, for always making himself available to answer questions.
 Finally, thank you to Byron Greene and the Florida A&M University for providing this great opportunity for undergraduate students to do research.

-## 9. References
+## 7. References

 [^1]: Handwriting Recognition in 2021: In-depth Guide. (n.d.). <https://research.aimultiple.com/handwriting-recognition>